Gathering Ground

 The artists’ practices are firmly grounded in land and place.
 Their works deal with issues such as displacement, alongside the destruction of waterways and land due to economic and military interests.
 Some honour Indigenous knowledges, while others highlight strategies for resistance in a precarious world.

-At the heart of the exhibition is a year-long series of talks and workshops, including a new participatory commission by Abbas Zahedi.
-The programme invites visitors to explore these questions collectively.
+At the heart of the exhibition is a new participatory commission by Abbas Zahedi, which hosted a year-long series of talks and workshops across 2025.
+The programme invited visitors to explore these questions collectively.
 The shared discussions will form part of Tate’s research, reflecting on how to evolve as a sustainable and equitable museum in the 21st century.

 CAROLINA CAYCEDO, YUMA, OR THE LAND OF FRIENDS II

 The works in this room consider their environments as living beings.
-Carolina Caycedo, Gauri Gill and Rajesh Vangad highlight the experiences of land defenders and water guardians.
-They invite us to reflect on Indigenous knowledge and kinship with the land that are often lost through large-scale industrial developments.
+Carolina Caycedo and Joydeb Roaja highlight the experiences of communities defending their lands and ways of living.
+They invite us to reflect on Indigenous kinship with animals, plants and waterways that is lost through industrial developments or state interventions.

 The dam’s construction displaced local communities, caused extensive environmental damage and redirected Yuma, Colombia’s largest river.
 Caycedo, who grew up by the river’s basin, explains: ‘I began to understand that the river is a political subject with agency to change the course of events and with a spirit and feeling that becomes an extension of the community that coexists with a river.’